 The Center for Digital Media (CDM) is jointly managed by Grasselli Library and Information technology Services.
-The goal of the center is to provide faculty and students with the resources they need to create sophisticated presentations, videos, graphics, and other forms of multimedia.
-The CDM is staffed by full-time multimedia & instructional technology specialists as well as a team of specially-trained student assistants.
+The goal of the center is to provide faculty and students with the resources they need to create sophisticated presentations, videos, graphics, and other forms of digital media.
+The CDM is staffed by full-time multimedia & instructional technology specialists, as well as a team of specially-trained student assistants.

 The center, located on the main floor of Grasselli Library, provides the John Carroll community with three primary resources: (1) a fully-equipped and supported multimedia lab open to faculty, staff, and students; (2) a production lab with associated services for faculty; and (3) an ongoing technology training and professional development program.
 The CDM also has a collection of cameras and other equipment that students and faculty can borrow on a short-term basis.

 The CDM’s multimedia lab is equipped with ten high-end Apple workstations loaded the latest multimedia development software.
 Peripherals include high-resolution scanners, Wacom tablets, and printers.
 The lab’s software inventory consists of the Adobe Creative Suite, as well as Apple’s Final Cut Pro X, iLife, and iWork suites.
-Techsmith’s Camtasia is also available on all of the lab’s workstations as is the latest version of Microsoft Office.
+Techsmith’s Camtasia is also available on all of the lab’s workstations as are the latest versions of Final Draft and Microsoft Office.

-The faculty production lab, located in a separate suite next to the main multimedia lab, is optimized for media conversion, video editing, and computer animation.
-Here users with high-end production needs can find three Mac Pro workstations equipped with dual 30” Cinema displays as well as two Windows-based PC’s loaded with Adobe’s e-Learning suite.
-In addition to having all of the software available in the main CDM multimedia lab, workstations in this lab are equipped with a number media-conversion peripherals such as video decks, Canopus ADVC converters, specialized scanners, and audio gear.
+The faculty production lab, located in a separate suite next to the main multimedia lab, is optimized for media conversion, video editing, and 3D Printing, and other specialized tasks.
+In addition to having all of the software available in the main CDM multimedia lab, workstations in this lab are equipped with a number media-conversion peripherals such as video decks, Canopus ADVC converters, specialized scanners, a MakerBot 3D Printer, and audio gear.

 In addition to supporting the multimedia and faculty production labs, the CDM also offers a comprehensive and ongoing technology training and professional development for faculty.
 Workshops are designed for faculty who teach traditional, hybrid, and web-based courses.
 Workshop topics encompass the full spectrum of instructional tools, technologies, and software currently available, with a special emphasis on the pedagogical uses of the tools.